rc-sea/exuperian/docs/blog/posts/five-years-and-3-elections.md

     Working in a polling place during an election makes for a long day.
 Polling places are often open for more than 12 hours a day for multiple days.
 On election day after the polls close, precinct-level tallying and reporting must be completed, and then the ballots and other election materials must be transported to the central election office.
 Early voting can encompass multiple days over weekends and weekdays, and there is often multiple sessions of training for different tasks.
 Finding workers who can devote that level of commitment on a temporary basis is challenging.
 COVID placed a huge new focus on voter and poll-worker safety for in-person voting as well as forced aggressive adoption of vote by mail.

 [^2]:
     In the US, voters often vote on multiple contests with overlapping jurisdictions and different voting methods.
-For example, a voter might vote for US President (where you vote for the President and Vice President *ticket*), multiple congresspeople, a state senator, a county commissioner, and multiple school board members and referenda, all in the same election, with different voters facing different slates of candidates.
+For example, a voter might vote for US President (where you vote for the President and Vice President *ticket*), multiple congresspeople, a state senator, a county commissioner, and multiple school board members and referenda, with different voters facing different slates of candidates.
 Each of these contests might have different rules for how the voter can vote, and different rules for how the votes are tallied.
 Party primaries and special elections operate under their own special considerations and conventions.
 Ranked-choice voting is also becoming more common, and it has different rules for how votes are tallied as well as presents its own user experience challenges.

     Beyond the elections themselves, the service obligation to provide voting facilities to remote voters and the fixed calendar dates mean election administrators deal with natural disasters, power outages, and other emergencies that can disrupt the voting process.
 The 2020 election was conducted during the COVID-19 pandemic, which forced many jurisdictions to adopt new voting methods and procedures to accommodate voters who were unable to vote in person and protect poll workers.
 Absentee voters, especially military and overseas voters, have their own unique set of rules and procedures that must be followed and force early deadlines for ballot production and distribution.